ahmed-aljabri/hugoblog/personalblog/content/posts/dethroningtcpfromtheweb/index.md

 Unlike with TCP, a QUIC connection is not dependent on the IP of the client device.
 Meaning if for instance, a client switches from Wi-Fi to a mobile network midway through a QUIC connection, that connection will be carried over and not terminated.
 Typically with TCP, if the IP address changes, the connection will close and have to be re-established.

 ![QUIC CIDs](/img/quiccid.png)
+*Fig 8: Illustration showing how Connection IDs (CID) is negotiated between the client and server to avoid having to open a new connection if the client changes network [4].*

 The above are just a few of the main additional features of QUIC that were put in place to improve the experience of low-latency demanding services and cases where the client’s underlying network may change.
 QUIC also built on years of experience with testing TCP and enhancing aspects of transport functions like loss-recovery, congestion control and others.
-Fundamentally, QUIC offers a lot more than what will be covered here (see RFC90001) to avoid dragging this post longer than desired.
+Fundamentally, QUIC offers a lot more than what will be covered here (see [RFC9000](https://datatracker.ietf.org/doc/rfc9114/)) to avoid dragging this post longer than desired.

 Focusing on the most relevant feature of QUIC to this post, the following diagram illustrates how it is designed to be capable of multiplexing at the transport layer.
-When each of the HTTP streams is passed down to QUIC, independent QUIC Streams are assigned at the transport layer.
+When each of the HTTP streams is passed down to QUIC, independent QUIC *Streams* are assigned at the transport layer.
 This then enables the receiving end to distinguish between the incoming streams of bytes and consequently, be able to process and pass them to the application independently as soon as they arrive, thereby achieving the benefits of multiplexing.
 Comparing this to the previous example in H2, QUIC can assign each of the images an independent stream and so if one stream relating to image A is affected, only the processing of that stream awaits retransmission while streams of image B and C are processed therefore avoiding the head-of-line blocking problem with TCP.

 ![QUIC Streams](/img/quicstreams.png)
+*Fig 9: QUIC streams are uniquely identified at both ends enabling the server to handle each request independently of the state of the others.*

 > Importantly note that in this case UDP being a well established protocol, simply acts as a vehicle for QUIC to traverse the internet infrastructure.
 After all, UDP operates as usual in a “best-effort” manner while all the other desired features for web exchanges (retransmission, packet reordering and other) are delegated to QUIC.
 Unlike with TCP, UDP does not interfere with QUIC’s streams by not interpreting them as a single stream of bytes.

-With that capability to multiplex at the transport layer, H3 is now officially a standard protocol (RFC 91142) that swaps out TCP from the HTTP protocol stack for QUIC and UDP.
+With that capability to multiplex at the transport layer, H3 is now officially a standard protocol [RFC 9114](https://datatracker.ietf.org/doc/rfc9114/) that swaps out TCP from the HTTP protocol stack for QUIC and UDP.

 Okay, all this theory sounds great but how does QUIC perform in the real world?